spacedrone404/tracker-dap/README.md

 <br>

-> Sequential playback is finally fixed
+> Sequential playback of playlist is finally fixed

 # ESSENTIAL FEATURES

 ► the most raddest tracker music on the entire interwebs

 ► convenient playlist support [loop & shuffle]

+► playlist support

 ► highly ergonomic, no-nonsense in terms of GUI